-November 20, 2014 – North Carolina State University honored Muriel Thomas Summers at the Friday Institute for Educational Innovation’s Friday Medal presentation on Wednesday, November 19, 2014.
+North Carolina State University honored Muriel Thomas Summers at the Friday Institute for Educational Innovation’s Friday Medal ceremony on Nov.
+19, 2014.
 The Friday Medal is awarded annually in honor of William C. Friday to recognize significant, distinguished and enduring contributions to education and beyond through advocating innovation, advancing education and imparting inspiration.

 Mr. Friday had a great impact on this year’s honoree, as Summers had the opportunity to hear him speak when she was a student at the University of North Carolina in Chapel Hill.